 For anyone considering a banking career in Indonesia, this list of top banks in Indonesia is a helpful guide on where to start.
 To learn more, see all our list of financial institutions.

-Established in 1988, Bank Mandiri is the largest of the banks in Indonesia in terms of assets, loans, and deposits.
+Established in 1998, Bank Mandiri is in the top three of the largest banks in Indonesia in terms of assets, loans, and deposits.
 The bank offers various financial products and services to individuals and corporate clients.
-It manages 2,631 branches, 17,766 ATMs, and 2,312 micro networks.
+It manages 2,714 branches, 13,217 ATMs, and 2,312 micro-networks.

 Headquartered in Jakarta, the bank employs around 38,000 employees and oversees six major subsidiaries: Bank Syariah Mandiri, Mandiri Sekuritas, Mandiri Tunas Finance, AXA Mandiri Financial Services, Bank Sinar Harapan Bali, and Mandiri AXA General Insurance.

 Founded in 1895, Bank Rakyat specializes in small-scale and microfinance-style borrowings.
 Based in Jakarta, the bank employs around 67,000 staff and also serves the Asian and U.S. markets.

 Bank Rakyat offers Shariah-compliant banking services through its subsidiary, PT Bank BRISyariah.
 The bank’s other subsidiaries include PT Bank Rakyat Indonesia Agroniaga Tbk and BRI Remittance Co Ltd, which provides money remittance services.